-- Continued to install OCS foundations in Segment 3 both on and off track. - Continued fabrication of OCS cantilevers and brackets in the contractor's South San Francisco warehouse. - Continued to install OCS cantilever arms, balance weights, and OCS assemblies in Segment 2. - Installed OCS wires in Segment 2. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
+- Continued to install OCS foundations in Segment 3 both on and off track. - Continued to install OCS poles, down guys, and balance weights in Segment 2. - Installed OCS wires in Segment 2. - Potholed at proposed OCS locations and utility locations in Segments 3 and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Continued to install forms, rebar and gantry equipment at TPS-2. - Continued to install ductbank and manholes at TPS-1, PS-6 and SWS-1. - Continued drainage installation at PS-7. - Installed transformers at PS-6 and PS-4.
-An additional transformer was delivered for storage at BBII warehouse. - Continued to install signal ductbank and conduits in Segment 4 and 2. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4. - Begin installation of insulated joints (IJs) corridor wide. - Begin installation of bridge attachments in Segment 2. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Completed installation of disconnect switches (13/13), potential transformers (9/9), and surge arrestors (11/11) at TPS-2.
+Continued to installed gantry enclosures (4/5), cables/pipes/wires (1,996/3,299 linear feet (LF)), and insulators (56/138). - Continued to install ductbank (11,197/13,466 LF) at TPS-1 - Completed ductbank to Gantry interface and continued to install ductbank (1,858/3,088 LF) at PS-6. - Continued drainage and utility installation (120/527 LF) at PS-7. - Continued to install signal ductbank and conduits at Control Point (CP) Shark (48% complete), CP Stockton (20%), CP Ralston (59%), and CP Dumbarton (56%). - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) corridor wide. - Continued installation of bridge attachments in Segment 2. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.

-- Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Received and reviewed 60% TPS Interconnection Plans for TPS-1 and TPS-2.
-The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E for the finalization of single phase studies. - PG&E continued site preparation at East Grand and FMC substations.
+- Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued to progress on the TPS interconnection design for TPS-1 and TPS-2.
+The interconnection is between the PG&E substations and future Caltrain main substations. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E and Silicon Valley Power (SVP) for the finalization of single phase studies. - PG&E continued work at East Grand and FMC substations.